dhrubajyoti98/CV_DhrubajyotiBiswas/readme.md

 # DBiswas-CV

-A simple template for academic CVs in a single column format using LuaLaTeX.
-It is geared towards students pursuing higher education (MSc, PhD etc.), especailly in the basic sciences.
+A simple CV template in a single column format using LuaLaTeX.
+It is geared towards academics, especailly in the basic sciences.

 ## Details